fdeandres/CAT/CAT Strategy/5. Internal Recognizing/TA0007 - Discovery/T1018 - Remote System Discovery/MITRE.md

  <div class="row">
   <div class="col-md-8 description-body">
    <p>
     Adversaries will likely attempt to get a listing of other systems by IP address, hostname, or other logical identifier on a network that may be used for Lateral Movement from the current system.
 Functionality could exist within remote access tools to enable this, but utilities available on the operating system could also be used.
+Adversaries may also use local host files in order to discover the hostname to IP address mappings of remote systems.
    </p>
    <h3>
     Windows